weidai11/cryptopp/Readme.txt

 any other Crypto++ header files, and place the DLL in the same directory as your .exe file. dll.h includes the line #pragma comment(lib, "cryptopp") so you don't have to explicitly list the import library in your project settings.
-To use a static library form of Crypto++, specify it as an additional library to link with in your project settings.
+To use a static library form of Crypto++, make the "cryptlib" project a dependency of your application project, or specify it as an additional library to link with in your project settings.
 In either case you should check the compiler options to make sure that the library and your application are using the same C++